PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

 Execution
 ................................................................................

-Invoke the following command, substituting accordingly, in your |Terminal|:
+Invoke the following command, substituting accordingly, in your `Conda Shell`:

+The `--nostream` option disables stream mode.
+The point-in-polygon check (see notes) performs poorly in stream mode currently.

 .. literalinclude:: ./clipping-run-command.txt
     :linenos: